Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Labrador has 72 operational public transport stops, all of which are bus stops.
-These stops are served by six different routes, collectively facilitating 1,437 weekly passenger trips.
-The accessibility of transport in Labrador is rated as excellent, with residents typically residing 144 meters away from the nearest stop.
-Primarily residential, most Labrador residents commute outward, with car being the dominant mode of transportation at 86%.
-On average, there are 0.9 vehicles per dwelling, which is below the regional average.
-According to the 2021 Census, only 12.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Labrador has 72 active public transport stops, all of which are bus stops.
+These stops are served by six different routes that together facilitate 1,437 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 144 meters from the nearest stop.
+Most Labrador residents commute outward due to its residential nature, with cars being the dominant mode of transportation at 86%.
+On average, there are 0.9 vehicles per dwelling in the area, which is below the regional average.
+According to the 2021 Census, only 12.1% of Labrador residents work from home, a figure that may reflect COVID-19 conditions.

-The service frequency averages 205 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
+Across all routes, an average of 205 trips are made daily, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport